cbk914/OpenVuln-cli/README.md

 Note: Be sure to keep your Cisco account and API key private, and never share them with other

 Note: This script is using requests, argparse and json librares, please make sure you have them installed.

+Note: Unofficial software.
+I have no relation with Cisco or its partners.